MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 # Change a site address

 > [!NOTE]
-> This feature is not available for Microsoft 365 Government GCC High customers.
+> This feature isn't available for Microsoft 365 Government GCC High customers.

 As a Global Administrator or SharePoint Administrator in your organization, you can change the URL for the following types of SharePoint sites (previously called "site collections"):